Sonal0409/Purdue_DevOps/Ansible/aws/readme.md

 Once the above is done, install boto

 	$ sudo pip install boto boto3

+**Boto and Boto3 are SDK used by AWS that allows python to communicate with AWS API**

 Once the above is done we also have to provide AWS user credentials.
 You can export the AWS Access and Secret Key environment variables

 export AWS_ACCESS_KEY_ID='AK123'